-2.22.01: Are food contact equipment surfaces clean?
+5.07.01: Are food contact equipment surfaces clean?

-Total compliance (15 points): All equipment surfaces that make contact with product should be kept in a clean condition to avoid cross contamination.
+Total compliance (15 points): All equipment surfaces that come into contact with product (zone 1) should be kept in a clean condition to avoid cross contamination.
 If the line is already running, check the line surfaces; does the debris look fresh or old?
 The auditor must clearly point out any issues to the auditee.
 Food debris, bio films, excessive dust, etc., should be cleaned off equipment and facility surfaces in order to reduce the overall facility bio-burden.